 Step 4.
 Colour and shade!
 This is where the tablets with screens win over the USB interface.
 The ease of illustrating on Procreate with all the brushes and features makes the process so smooth.

 If you are using the USB interface you will be doing the same thing but via Photoshop.

 Step 5.
 Construct your manuscript in your chosen formatting program.

-Even if you are not confident in your drawing ability, the following tips will help you correctly illustrate your first children’s picture book.
+Even if you are not confident in your drawing ability, in the next section, I share tips that will help you illustrate your first children's picture book.